swatchtime/swatch-vanillajs/README.md

 version 0.1.0

 A plain vanilla Javascript PWA app to display the current Swatch Internet Time.
-This is the "no frills" version that just displays the current .beat time with no additional features.
+This is the "no frills" version which just displays the current .beat time with no additional features.

 ## Screenshot